jasontrout/EE382N_FinalProject/README.txt

-servers.cfg contains the hostname and port information for each Raft servers.
-Servers have a unique ID.
+servers.cfg contains the hostname and port information for each Raft server.
+Each Raft servers has a unique ID.

 To run: ./run.sh
 To stop: ./stop.sh